 Small things such as the job title you are searching for, how you use the job search tool, keeping your profile up to date, or being active in LinkedIn groups can go a long way.
 Your LinkedIn page, if used correctly, can be a lifesaver.

 Part of the job search is making connections.
 Job seekers must use LinkedIn to find new job opportunities.
-Former colleagues and your alumni network are very important in this regard.
+Former colleagues and your alumni network are critical in this regard.

-LinkedIn members are aware that people are there to find a job, and will help you out if they can.
-Job postings are not the only way to get your foot in.
+LinkedIn members know that people are there to find a job and will help you if they can.
+Job postings are not the only way to get your foot in the door.

 Your LinkedIn Profile: Make a Great First Impression